Freelance Red Flags: How to Deal With a Difficult Client

-There are a lot of benefits to freelance work, like a flexible schedule and the ability to work remotely.
-However, there are also some drawbacks, such as dealing with difficult clients.
-And while most clients you work with will be professional and have reasonable expectations, you may occasionally find yourself dealing with a more challenging partner.
+There are a lot of benefits to freelance work, such as having a flexible schedule and the ability to work remotely.
+However, there are also some drawbacks, and these include dealing with difficult clients.
+And while most clients you work with will be professional and have reasonable expectations, you may occasionally find yourself having to handle a more challenging partner.
 When you’re in that situation, it can be difficult to know what steps to take.

-Keep reading for some tips on how to recognize the red flags indicating a particularly difficult client and how to handle that situation.
+Keep reading for some tips on how to recognize the red flags indicating a particularly difficult client and how to cope with that situation.

 1. They Don’t Communicate Well